oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-provide-ota.md

 ./out/host/chip-tool basicinformation read software-version 1 0
 ```

-In the output logs, you should see that the Vendor Name
+In the output logs, you should see that the updated Software Version

 ```shell
 [1682445848.220725][5128:5130] CHIP:TOO:   SoftwareVersion: 3